What is parole?

-Parole describes the process used to assess offenders who are serving over two years imprisonment to:
+Parole is the process used to assess offenders who are serving over two years imprisonment to:

 - Offenders appear before the Board at regular times during their sentence.

-- Parole allows management of an offender’s sentence, to help them understand and address their offending and transition from prison to community.
+- Parole allows oversight of an offender’s sentence, to help them understand and address their offending and transition from prison to community.
 This can include courses and programmes, as well as counselling.

-- Everyone released on parole is given standard release conditions (as are all offenders who are released at the end of their sentences).
-These cover issues such as:
+- Everyone released on parole is given standard release conditions (as are all offenders who are released at the end of their sentence).
+Standard conditions cover a wide range of areas:

 - reporting to a probation officer with 72 hours.